MarcoPortillo/react-datetimepicker/README.md

 Bootstrap.

 **What can be improved(if you have time :muscle:):**
-1. After bootstrap removing i was loss all icons(because <Glyphicon/> component was removed).
+1. After bootstrap removing i've lost all icons(because <Glyphicon/> component was removed).
 Would be great to include pretty icons for inputs and selects.
 2. Would be great to fix tests.
 3. Would be great to improve default styling for more pretty look.